jbatarse1/machine_learning_algorithmic_trading/README.md

 4. Create Evaluation Report

-The following Notebooks are used:
+The following Notebooks and csv file are used:

 `machine_learning_trading_bot.ipynb`

 `tune1_machine_learning_trading_bot.ipynb`

+`emerging_markets_ohlcv.csv`

 ## Technologies

 This application incorportates the following required dependancies to run:

 ### Import the required libraries and dependencies for Python